Washington and Lee University School of Law: History

-The Washington and Lee Law Review began publication in the Autumn of 1939 and is still in regular publication.
+The Washington and Lee Law Review began publication in the autumn of 1939 and is still in regular publication.
 After World War II, enrollment increased despite a period of low enrollment during the war.
 In 1950, the School of Law established its chapter of the Order of the Coif, one of only 80 such chapters in the country.
 The School of Law admitted its first female students in 1972, and opened its current home, Sydney Lewis Hall, in 1977.
-In 1992, the Lewis F. Powell, Jr. Wing was added to Sydney Lewis Hall and the Wilbur C. Hall Law Library at a dedication ceremony attended by Justice Powell and presided over by Chief Justice William Rehnquist.
+In 1992, the Lewis F. Powell Jr. Wing was added to Sydney Lewis Hall and the Wilbur C. Hall Law Library at a dedication ceremony attended by Justice Powell and presided over by Chief Justice William Rehnquist.

 In 2008, Dean Rodney Smolla announced the new third-year program, which became compulsory for W&L Law students in 2011 under Interim Dean Mark Grunewald.
-This new program turned the entire third year into an experiential curriculum which emphasizes practice, professionalism, and service.
-Nora Demleitner served as dean from 2012 through 2015, the only woman to hold the position, during which time the school completed its $35 million campaign, Honor Our Past, Build Our Future, renovated Lewis Hall, established the Washington, DC portion of W&L's third-year program, and significantly increased the employment and bar passage rates of its graduates.
+This new program turned the entire third year into an experiential curriculum that emphasizes practice, professionalism, and service.
+Nora Demleitner served as dean from 2012 through 2015, the first woman to hold the position, during which time the school completed its $35 million campaign, Honor Our Past, Build Our Future, renovated Lewis Hall, established the Washington, DC portion of W&L's third-year program, and significantly increased the employment and bar passage rates of its graduates.
 On July 1, 2015, Brant J. Hellwig became Dean of the law school, the 18th dean since 1849.
 Also in 2015, W&L Law formed an academic and professional partnership with the Future of Privacy Forum, an information privacy think tank in Washington, DC.
-The Future of Privacy Forum will facilitate professional, research, and curricular development and the Washington, DC portion of W&L's third-year program will move into its offices.
+The Future of Privacy Forum will facilitate professional, research, and curricular development, and the Washington, DC portion of W&L's third-year program will move into its offices.